This post may contain affiliate links. Please read our disclosure policy.

 These cookies are already dairy free, as the recipe is written.
 Just be sure that, if you use chocolate chips as a mix-in, they're dairy free chocolate chips.

-If you don't need to be dairy-free, and you can use interested in making them dairy-full, unsalted butter (melted and cooled) works as a perfect substitute for virgin coconut oil, gram for gram.
+If you don't need to be dairy-free, you can use unsalted butter (melted and cooled) in place of virgin coconut oil, gram for gram.
 Your cookies will brown more and taste richer.
+If you can have coconut but just don't like any coconut taste, just be sure to use triple-filtered coconut oil.

 Oat-free